Our customers have been hired at: *Foot Note

 Body text and contact information: 10-12 point size

-This range ensures that the text remains legible and professional-looking.
-Font sizes smaller than 10 points can strain the reader's eyes, while larger sizes may make the resume appear cluttered and unprofessional.
+Font sizes smaller than 10 points can strain the eyes, while larger sizes may make the resume appear cluttered and unprofessional.

 A well-balanced resume is visually pleasing and draws the reader's attention to the important sections and information.